wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-introduction/includes/protection-stack.md

 - **Domain reputation** will block any messages sent from a known bad domain.
 - **Directory-based edge filtering** blocks attempts to harvest an organization's directory information through SMTP.
 - **Backscatter detection** prevents an organization from being attacked through invalid non-delivery reports (NDRs).
-- **Enhanced Filtering for Connectors** (also know as skip listing) uses the true source of email messages, even when traffic passes through another device before it reaches Office 365.
+- **Enhanced Filtering for Connectors** (also known as skip listing) uses the true source of email messages, even when traffic passes through another device before it reaches Office 365.

 ### The sender intelligence layer

 The next layer in the protection stack is sender intelligence.
-The focus of this layer is in identifying the validity of the message sender.
-This layer checks each message for indicators of a compromised account, checks for spam, checks for spoofing, the email sender is authorized and authenticated, and the mailbox behaves within tolerance.
+The focus of this layer is identifying the validity of the message sender.
+This layer checks each message for indicators of a compromised account, for spam, for spoofing, that the email sender is authorized and authenticated, and that the mailbox behaves within tolerance.
 You and your security team can configure each of these features to meet your organization's needs.

 :::image type="content" source="../media/3-stack-sender-intelligence.png" alt-text="This image shows the sender intelligence features." lightbox="../media/3-stack-sender-intelligence.png":::